Technigo/project-happy-thoughts/README.md

 - how to use the useEffect hook in React to perform actions when components mount, unmount, or when state changes.
 - how to call APIs from React and put the data into state.

-I have:
+In this project, I have:
- -fetched message from the API using a GET request
+- fetched message from the API using a GET request
 - have created and sent new messages using POST with a JSON body
 - sent likes back - when user like a message - to the API-server using another endpoint and the method POST but without a body

-Like a message When the user clicks the heart button on a thought, send a POST request (with no body) to this URL. **Replace THOUGHT_ID with the `_id` parameter of the thought the user clicked on**

-- How to use APIs in React, firing requests within `useEffect`.
-- How to put the result of API responses into React state to show in the page.
-- What it's like to work with an API which you both send and receive data from.

-- How to use APIs in React, firing requests within `useEffect`.
-- How to put the result of API responses into React state to show in the page.
+In sum, this week has taught me how to use APIs in React, and how to fire requests within 'useEffect'.
+I have also learned how to put the results from the API responses into React state to output in the browser.
+This week I have both sent and received data from an API-server.

-- What it's like to work with an API which you both send and receive data from.
+# Requirements for this week

+The page should follow the design - and it does.
+Further, the site should sort the most recent messages at the top and older ones at the bottom.
+The site should also show the content of the message and how many likes each message has received.
+There should also be a form in which a user can post a message.
+The heart button should be clickable and onclick send a like as a new message.

+All this I have achieved.
+The site it also responsive and has a button that is validated and set to 'disable' if the validation fails.
 - Your page should follow the design as closely as possible
 - You should list the most recent thoughts at the top and older thoughts at the bottom (sorted)
 - Your thoughts should show the content of the message and how many likes they've received